contentauth/c2pa-rs/cli/README.md

 # c2patool - C2PA command line tool

-`c2patool` is a command line tool for working with C2PA [manifests](https://c2pa.org/specifications/specifications/1.0/specs/C2PA_Specification.html#_manifests) and media assets (image or video files).
+`c2patool` is a command line tool for working with C2PA [manifests](https://c2pa.org/specifications/specifications/1.0/specs/C2PA_Specification.html#_manifests) and media assets (audio, image or video files).

 Use the tool to:

 - Read a JSON report of C2PA manifests in [supported file formats](#supported-file-formats).
 - Read a low-level report of C2PA manifest data in [supported file formats](#supported-file-formats).
-- Preview manifest data from a [manifest definition](#manifest-definition-file).
 - Add a C2PA manifest to [supported file formats](#supported-file-formats).

 ## Installation

+Prebuilt versions of the tool are available for [download]()
 PREREQUISITE: Install [Rust](https://www.rust-lang.org/tools/install).

 Enter this command to install or update the tool: